isomerpages/gb-assist/pages/solutionrepo/solution1323.md

 ### Description

 The GRmail removes the email threats even before it reaches the email server and GRisolation protects the users, by opening any malicious links in a sandbox so that it does not affect their computers.
 This solution also detects and filters away Chinese characters emails.
 Our solution works with all kinds of email platforms - Office 365, Gsuite or Cpanel.
 We will assist to migrate the domain name and help with the setup of the email security solution on the DNS record level.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Nucleo_20200404_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria